2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 • Secondary School

-ETAs will typically work with Indonesian high school teachers in teaching conversational English to students at selected public and private schools throughout Indonesia, mostly in remote areas
+ETAs will typically work with Indonesian high school teachers in teaching conversational English to students at selected public and private schools throughout Indonesia, mostly in remote areas.

 Approximately 20-25 hours per week of classroom teaching alongside local English teachers, from Monday through Friday, plus requisite class preparation time and school-related activities, will be required.
 ETAs also spend up to 10 hours per week leading extracurricular activities at their host schools.

-ETAs are also required to initiate and execute Community Engagement Projects in the communities where they live, for which small amounts of funding will also be available.
+ETAs are also required to initiate and execute Community Engagement Projects in the communities where they live, for which small amounts of funding will be available.

 Each school usually has additional expectations for their ETA.